 An important and often depleted mineral, magnesium is essential for your mitochondria to keep calcium in balance.
-Magnesium in most multivitamins, but you can take magnesium separately as a capsule or as a powder*.
+Magnesium in most multivitamins, but you can take magnesium separately as a capsule*.
 It is calming to the nervous system, relaxes muscles, and helps your mitochondria recover.

 - B vitamins